Citizens give a thumbs up to separate hospital bills for medicines and services

 There are five other citizen demands that came to light through LocalCircles’ polls.
 The first poll asked citizens what the compensation model of private hospitals for doctors should be.
 45% said they should be on salary only with strictly no incentives, 29% said they should be on salary plus incentives based on individual contribution, 18% said they should get salary plus incentives based on hospital profitability and 8% could not decide how it should be done.

-63% Citizens say a Doctor’s compensation in hospital should not depend on number of procedures conducted or tests prescribed by them
+63% citizens say a Doctor’s compensation in hospital should not depend on number of procedures conducted or tests prescribed by them

 The government has made some rules to protect the patient’s interest, but they are poorly enforced.
 Hospitals find ways to play with the rules to increase their profit margins.

-On the question if the patients in a hospital have the right to seek an independent review, 88% responded in an affirmative and only 9% responded in a negative.
+On the question if the patients in a hospital the right have to seek an independent review, 88% responded in an affirmative and only 9% responded in a negative.